gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the Token Request that the RP polls the OP with.
 This request MUST use the DPoP-secured Access Token.

+If a DPoP proof was presented by the RP in the Deferred Code Exchange Request, the RP MUST also present a DPoP proof in this request, utilizing the same public key as previously used.
+The payload of the DPoP proof MUST include the `deferred_auth_id` value that matches the Deferred Authentication ID parameter provided in the request.

 The following is a non-normative example of a deferred token request:

 ```